Research and reports

 Since cakes are difficult to transport, you need to have a good sense of your local market, as most of your customers need to be close enough for in-person delivery or collection.

 You make a product that looks beautiful, so photographs are key.

-Another idea could be to record video tutorials and baking tips and publish them on YouTube.
+Another idea could be to record video tutorials and baking tips and publish them on YouTube or TikTok.
 Or why not publish your recipes as a cookbook and promote them on Instagram?
 This is a great way to establish yourself as a baking authority while also creating a new revenue channel for your business.

 Since you’re running your own business, you need to keep track of your income and your business expenses so that you can enter this information when you complete your tax return.

 Our guide to tax-deductible expenses should help you figure out which expenses you can subtract.
 Remember that you need to keep your receipts as HMRC may ask you to produce evidence of your expenditure.

 There’s lots of small business accounting software available that can help you to manage your business finances.

 People need to discover your wonderful cakes, so it’s important to think about marketing strategies.
 As well as going to local events with your cakes and using social media to reach potential customers, think of other ways.

 If you’re specialising in wedding cakes, you may be able to put flyers in a wedding dress shop, or develop a relationship with a local wedding venue, for example.

 If you’re making vegan cakes, perhaps you can get permission to put flyers in a local vegetarian restaurant, or write a guest post for a popular vegan blog.